UT-MPC/pxt-moveSMART/tutorial2.md

 In this tutorial, we will make a physical activity sensor.
 The @boardname@'s accelerometer senses when the @boardname@ moves.
 When the @boardname@ is attached to you (in your hand, in your pocket, or in your sock), the accelerometer is also sensing when **you** move!
 When the @boardname@ is near your ankle or foot, the accelerometer is basically counting how many steps you take.

+So in this tutorial, we're going to make a pedometer -- that's a fancy word for a device that counts how many steps you take.

 ## Step 2

 First, let's show the number of steps on the @boardname@.